cjanowski/toml-and-jerry/README.md

 ## Security & support

 If you discover a security vulnerability, please **email coryjanowski\@gmail.com**.
-We follow responsible disclosure and aim to patch within **72 hours** for critical issues.
+I follow responsible disclosure and aim to patch within **72 hours** for critical issues.